stebiondi/pyCoastal-/README.md

 If you use **pyCoastal** in a scientific publication, please cite:

 > **Biondi, S.** (2025)
-> _pyCoastal: Modular Coastal Process Modeling in Python_
+> _pyCoastal: a Python package for Coastal Engineering_
 > GitHub: [https://github.com/stebiondi/pyCoastal](https://github.com/stebiondi/pyCoastal)
 > Version: v0.1.1